 If a sign-in sheet is used during the meeting, it must be placed somewhere in the room that is easily noticeable and accessible to public attendees (i.e. any non-voting people) who are present at the meeting before the meeting starts.
 At the start of the meeting, the Chair will announce that the sign-in sheet is available, where it is located, and remind people that only those people who are on the sign-in sheet will be able to speak during the Call to the Public portion of the agenda.
-When the meeting reaches the Call to the Public portion of the agenda.
-When the meeting reaches the Call to the Public portion of the agenda.
-When the names of the individuals on the sign-in sheet in order, recognizing the person and allowing them to speak.
+When the meeting reaches the Call to the Public portion of the agenda, the Chair will read the names of the individuals on the sign-in sheet in order, recognizing the person and allowing them to speak.
 The Chair may limit the time the person may speak.
 However, the same time limits must be applied to all speakers.
 Following the meeting, the sign-in will be retained with the Arizona State Land Department as a record.